uakfdotb/ghostpp/readme.txt

 !statsdota [name]               display DotA player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !swap <n1> <n2>                 swap slots
-!unban <name>                   alias to !delban !unhost                         unhost game in lobby !version                        display version information (can be used by non admins) !wardenstatus                   show warden status information
+!unban <name>                   alias to !delban !unhost                         unhost game in lobby, only root admins can unhost games where the game owner is in the lobby !version                        display version information (can be used by non admins) !wardenstatus                   show warden status information